 Skip to main content

-Base URLs and session headers power every browser-executed request.
-If this step is wrong, backend tools and widget token refresh will fail.
+Base URLs, auth settings, the Warpy API key, MCP connections, and custom headers power every request path.
+If this step is wrong, browser backend calls, MCP calls, and widget token refresh will fail.

 Base URLs